davep/davep.github.com/_posts/2017-12-12-on_to_something_new.markdown

 company person), I generally got to dictate the development tools and direction, and I also got to work from home.

-The working from hope part was especially helpful as other life events involved me and happened around me.
+The working from home part was especially helpful as other life events involved me and happened around me.
 The job I've been in has seen a marriage come and go, and a move from Hampshire to Lincolnshire, and then from Lincolnshire to Midlothian.
 There's been a few adventures along the way.